ameseee/kwk-curriculum-site/swift-ios/lessons/data-types/index.md

 Swift gives you two data types with which to store numbers that have a decimals.
 They can be positive or negative.
 Examples would be 1.1, 42.45, 3.14, -123786234.64

 The TL;DR is that Doubles have more accuracy than Floats.
-If you ever need a decimal, **use a Double** because you'll get more accuracy that way
+If you ever need a decimal, **use a Double** because you'll get more accuracy that way.

 ### Good to Know